 - If you see a lost or dropped feather, do NOT pick it up.
-Notify the nearest staff member, veteran, Head Man Dancer or Arena Director immediately.
+Notify the nearest staff member (identified by Pow Wow t-shirt) or Arena Director immediately.

 - Pointing with the fingers is considered poor manners by some tribes.
 If you must point, use your head and nod in the direction you wish to indicate.

 - Feel free to join in the inter-tribal dances by invitation of the MC.

 - Do not ever cross the arena floor!
 Do not go into drum circles.
 If a drum group is singing or about to sing, do not approach the drum.
 Stay on the perimeter of the arena floor.